agy3ya/agy3ya/README.md

 - 👀 I’m interested in Android Development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on Android Project
-- 📫 How to reach me at my discord
+- 📫 How to reach me at: You ping me on Discord

 <!---
 agy3ya/agy3ya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.